Fly Tying Thread: Materials, Sizes, and Applications

 Choosing the Right Thread

 Keep in mind that threads from different manufacturers are difficult to compare.
 A 6/0 thread from one manufacturer may differ significantly in diameter from another's 6/0.
-On the other hand, even within the same brand, designations of different sizes might share the same denier rating.
+On the other hand, even within the same brand, different aught sizes might share the same denier rating.

 Most fly-tying threads can handle a variety of tasks well, but each has its strengths and weaknesses.
-Experiment with different brands, materials, and sizes to find what works best for you.
-The key is finding what works best for your style of tying and the patterns you often tie.
+Experiment with different brands, materials, and sizes to find what works best for you and the patterns you often tie.

 Previous